Asimov-Chuang/DeepHalo/B9Eq-4.md

 A: The key advantage of DeepHalo lies in its ability to explicitly control the maximum order of context (halo) effects, enabling a flexible trade-off between model expressiveness and interpretability—something existing neural models lack.

-- First-order models (e.g., CMNL, FETA) are interpretable but limited to pairwise interactions and cannot scale to higher-order effects due to computational constraints.
+- First-order models (e.g., CMNL [Yousefi Maragheh et al., 2020], FETA [Pfannschmidt et al., 2022]) are interpretable but limited to pairwise interactions and cannot scale to higher-order effects due to computational constraints.
-- High-capacity models (e.g., FATE, TCNet) are expressive but entangle all item features, making it infeasible to control interaction order.
+- High-capacity models (e.g., FATE [Pfannschmidt et al., 2022], ResLogit [Wong and Farooq, 2021], and TCNet [Wang et al., 2023]) are expressive but entangle all item features, making it infeasible to control interaction order.
 Recovering meaningful low-order effects from these models requires evaluating up to $O(2^{|S|-1})$ terms.

 In contrast, DeepHalo models context effects in a structured and decomposable way.
-It allows practitioners to specify the maximum interaction order $K$, with complexity $O(2^K)$, making it both efficient and interpretable.
+It allows practitioners to specify the maximum interaction order $K$, with a complexity of $O(2^K)$ to recover the effect terms, making it both efficient and interpretable.
 This is especially useful in real-world settings like recommendation and bundle pricing, where lower-order effects are often sufficient and desirable.

+> Q: The title, though, is a bit generic, and could apply to several of the cited papers; ...

+A: Thanks for your suggestion!
+We will consider adding some unique elements to our title that help distinguish it from other context-dependent model papers.

 > Q: How does the sample complexity and need for hyperparameter tuning compare to existing approaches?

 A: Regarding sample complexity and data efficiency, we refer the reviewer to our response to Reviewer Unm8, where we provide an experiment evaluating model performance under varying data proportions.

-As for hyperparameter tuning, we find empirically that DeepHalo is relatively easy to tune.
+As for the hyperparameter tuning, we find empirically that DeepHalo is relatively easy to tune.
 Once the maximum effect order is specified, the overall effect complexity is fixed.
 Additional parameters are then introduced only to improve the approximation accuracy of these effects, rather than to increase model capacity arbitrarily.

 #### 1. Clarifying Section 4.1 — why Equation (8) needs only $\log_2l$ layers to model $l$‑th‑order interactions